-Loss of natural forest as a result of: (i) conversion of native vegetation to agriculture or other non-forest land use; (ii) conversion of native vegetation to a planted forest; or (iii) severe and continuous degradation.
+Loss of natural forest as a result of:

-- Severe degradation (scenario iii in the definition) constitutes deforestation even if the land is not subsequently used for non-forest land use - The loss of natural forest that fits into this definition is considered deforestation, regardless of whether it is legal or not - The Accountability Framework definition for deforestation means "gross deforestation" of natural forest, where "gross" is used in the sense of "total; aggregate; without deduction for reforestation or other compensation".
+- I. Conversion of native vegetation to agriculture or other non-forest land use; - II.
+Conversion of native vegetation to a planted forest; - III.
+Severe and continuous degradation. - Severe degradation (scenario iii in the definition) constitutes deforestation even if the land is not subsequently used for non-forest land use - The loss of natural forest that fits into this definition is considered deforestation, regardless of whether it is legal or not - The Accountability Framework definition for deforestation means "gross deforestation" of natural forest, where "gross" is used in the sense of "total; aggregate; without deduction for reforestation or other compensation".